Airtable-Labs/upsert-examples/javascript/using_node-fetch/README.md

   - `AIRTABLE_TABLE_ID` - the ID of the table you want to create/update records
     in; you can find this in the URL of your browser when viewing the table.
 It will start with `tbl`
-  - `AIRTABLE_UNIQUE_FIELD_NAME` - the field name of the field that is used for determining if an existing records exists that needs to be updated (if no record exists, a new one will be created)
+  - `AIRTABLE_UNIQUE_FIELD_NAME_OR_ID` - the field name or ID of the field that is used for determining if an existing records exists that needs to be updated (if no record exists, a new one will be created)
   - `AIRTABLE_API_MS_TO_SLEEP` - the number of milliseconds for the code to wait after each API call.
 Used for self rate-limiting.

 ### Notes

-- This code rate-limits itself by sleeping 150ms after each API call.
-Airtable rate limit is 5 requests/second.
+- This code rate-limits itself by sleeping for `AIRTABLE_API_MS_TO_SLEEP` milliseconds after each API call in an attempt to remain within Airtable's rate limit of 5 requests/second.
 - The field used for uniqueness does not have to be the primary field.
 - The field name for the unique field is expected to remain consistent.
-If it changes, update the environment variable
+If it changes, update the environment variable.
 - Each existing and new record is expected to have a value for the field used for uniqueness.
 - As implemented, `PATCH` will be used for record updates.
-See the note at the top of the `actOnRecordsInChunks` function in [`helpers.js`](helpers.js) to determine if `PUT` would be more suitable for your use case
+See the note at the top of the `upsertRecordsInChunks` function in [`helpers.js`](helpers.js) to determine if `PUT` would be more suitable for your use case
 - [Mockaroo](https://www.mockaroo.com/) was used to generate example data used in this example.